 Michael Green Interviews...
 Grace Jukes

-Here is a Q & A with singer songwriter Grace Jukes.
-She talks about her experiences in music
+Originally posted on September 17th 2019 here is a Q & A with singer-songwriter Grace Jukes.
+She talked about her experiences in music.

 Where did it all start for you getting into music?

 I used to love singing, and I was always writing little ditties as a kid.
 Then I remember my Dad saying I should learn an instrument and he thrust his battered old Spanish-necked guitar into my hand and taught me some chords.
 I caught the bug from there, really!
 Who are your influences?
 From a very early age I loved Avril Lavigne, Taylor Swift and, later, Owl City - I think they really shaped how I write songs, my approach to music and the kinds of sound I like in my own writing.
 Although to be fair, my music taste has always been very eclectic.
 With songwriting where do you tend to get your inspiration from e.g how do you start your songs & what's your process?
 I think like a lot of people it comes in multiple ways, but it’s often from a string of chords I smush together, and then mash some lyrics over the top.
 Or I find a catchy ‘hook’ for the song, and build everything else up from there.
 What's your process when it comes to learning songs to cover?
 Oooh this is a fun one as I’ve just finished off learning 50 new songs over the past 2-3 months for an upcoming gig.
 I usually play the original song on repeat until the melody and lyrics are in my brain, and then I underpin them with the chords.
 Then it’s playing it over, and over again; until I’m confident.

 Grace Jukes - Get It Together Or Get Yourself Back Home